jexia/docs/docs/dataset/README.md

 :::

 ## Insert record
-To create a record in Jexia Dataset you need Create action added for your User or API-Key Policy.
+To create a record in Jexia Dataset you need to Create action added for your User or API-Key Policy.
-Below I will show User approach as it will be a more common use case for record creation.
+Below I will show the User approach as it will be a more common use case for record creation.

 ::: tip
 Please, keep in mind in responds you always get back array of records, even if you insert only 1 record.
 With this you can apply same approach for data manipulation.